panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 ### 3.1 Useless props comparison

-Suppose a case when the component typically renders with different props.
+Imagine a component typically renders with different props.
 In this case, memoization doesn't provide benefits.

-Even if you try to use `React.memo()`, React will have to do 2 jobs on every re-render:
+Even if you wrap such a volatile component in `React.memo()`, React will have to do 2 jobs on every re-render:

 1. Invoke the comparison function to determine whether the previous and next props are equal
 2. Because props comparison almost always returns `false`, React performs the diff of previous and current render output

-Invocation of the comparison function is useless.
+The invocation of the comparison function is useless because it almost always returns `false`.

 ## 4. React.memo() and callback functions

-Function objects follow the same principles of comparison as any object.
+Function objects follow the same principles of comparison as "regular" objects.
 The function object equals only to itself.

 Let's compare some functions:
 ```javascript{8}